holochain/happ-build-tutorial/README.md

 hc app pack workdir/happ
 ```

-This will produce a `demo-happ.happ` file as a sibling of the `workdir/happ` directory.
+This will produce a `demo-happ.happ` file as a child file in the `workdir/happ` directory.

 ### 4. Testing